-The first time I heard the expression, “pain is your friend”, I struggled to accept it.
+The first time I heard the expression, “pain is your friend”, I struggled to accept the statement.
 However, with time I realised there was so much truth in those words.
-Pain is certainly not the kind of friend that you think of fondly, but more the kind who tells you truths you would rather not hear.
+Pain is certainly not the kind of friend that you think of fondly but more the kind who tells you truths which you would rather not hear.

 Like a true friend, Pain’s job is to alert us when something is amiss in our lives.

 Whether it is a physical pain, or emotional pain, pain’s job is to signal to us that something is wrong.
 Understandably many of us are pain averse, because it hurts.
 If it didn’t hurt, then it wouldn’t warrant attention.
 However, our aversion, usually pushes us to want to numb the pain rather than listen to it.
 Like the faithful friend who decides to tell us some home truths but we choose to cover our ears to drown out her words.

 I was raised by parents who mastered the art of numbing physical pain fast.
 If you had a headache, they would quickly reach for pain relief.
 It wasn’t until I reached adulthood that I realised that pain relief tablets didn’t actually cure my pain, instead they altered my perception of the pain.
 Think of pain relief as the more optimistic friend who prefers to keep things light hearted, more fun, and not too deep, unlike the other friend.

 Realising this about pain relief, I started cutting down my use, and learned to listen more to my body through pain.
 Pain soon revealed that my headaches were caused by dehydration, excessive coffee intake, stress, worry and lack of sleep.